thomascgray/rpg-whiteboard-solidjs/README.md

 maybe we should start doing mad shit like keeping all selected object dom nodes on the window so we don't have to recompute, etc.
 update: we did this, it works great, may god have mercy on our souls

+---

+so doing a test with 100 image objects..... when they're all bunched up on top of each other, chrome's performance drops to a crawl but when they're literally spread out and not on top of each other, everything is fine. very interesting, i wonder if this is a limitation in chrome itself.